agajdosi/aigenburg/README.md

 # aigenburg

-aigenburg is a simple API to limit public unauthenticated access to LLM endpoints to only allowed prompts.
+**aigenburg** is a lightweight LLM API firewall designed to restrict unauthenticated public access to LLM (Large Language Model) endpoints, allowing only predefined and approved prompts.
-It is designed to be used in conjuction with Arize Phoenix prompt management and monitoring system.
+It is built to seamlessly integrate with the [Arize Phoenix](https://arize.com/phoenix/) prompt management and monitoring platform; and OpenAI-compatible APIs.

-## Design
+## How It Works

-1. Client calls the API with @arize/phoenix-client library, aigenburg is compliant with the Phoenix client library.
+1. The client sends a request to generate text using a specific prompt, optionally including variable values.
-2. aigenburg will use the prompt name or prompt id and get it from upstream Arize Phoenix server.
+2. aigenburg validates the request by fetching the prompt (by name or ID) from the upstream Arize Phoenix server.
-3. If the prompt is defined, FirewallLLM will call the actual LLM API with the prompt (OpenAI style API is supported).
+3. If the prompt exists, it is considered authorized. aigenburg then forwards the request to the LLM API.
+OpenAI-compatible APIs are currently supported.
-4. The response from the LLM API is sent to the client.
+4. The response from the LLM API is returned to the client.

-## Installation
+## Development

+### Prerequisites

 ```
 pip install -r requirements.txt